Built in 1828, in the family since 1970s

 Welcome to Løkkenshus.

-The garden of Løkkenshus in the 1970s.
+The rose garden of Løkkenshus in the 1970s.

 Viggo and Grethe in the art gallery in the 1990s.